bdeckard92/dupUT/01-Class-Content/09-NodeJS/01-Activities/01-File-System/README.md

 # File System Methods

-In this activity, you will read and write text to a file using `fs`.
+In this activity, you will read and write text to a file using the `fs` package.

 ## Instructions

+* Create a `index.js` file.

-* Create a Node application, `index.js`, that accepts a command line argument in order to create a text file and write to it.
+* The app should accept a command line argument and use it to create a text file and write to it.

-    * What dependency you will need?

 * Also include a method that will read the newly created text file.

-* You may need to consult the Node.js `fs` documentation for the appropriate method and its usage.

 ## Hint(s)

-* What `fs` methods will allow you to read and write text to a file?

-## Bonus

-* How can we append text to the file instead of overwriting it?
+* You may need to consult [the Node.js `fs` documentation](link) for the appropriate method and its usage.